HeberFHLemes/nasa-apod-api-project/README.md

 - Practice coding with the Spring Framework;
 - Learn DTOs usage;
 - Practice Controllers mapping methods;
-- Practice Thymeleaf for dynamic HTML rendering;
+- Using Thymeleaf for dynamic HTML rendering;
 - Using external APIs;
 - Using Spring Web's functionalities;